awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

    Note the parameter version for which you want to attach a label\.

-1. Execute the following command to assign an existing label to a different version of a parameter\.
+1. Run the following command to assign an existing label to a different version of a parameter\.

    ```
    aws ssm label-parameter-version --name parameter_name --parameter-version version_number --labels name_of_existing_label